Copyright by John T. Reed

 45. Ignorance is not an opinion.
 I got this from the 11/10/13 Dilbert cartoon.
 It is akin to #22.
 That is rejecting facts and logic as mere opinion.
 This is claiming that, despite an absence of facts or logic, your position is nevertheless valid as an opinion.
 No, it isn’t.
 It’s just an attempt to dishonestly spin your failure to do your homework or your refusal or inability to apply logic to your facts.
 The issue is whether pertinent facts or opinions are available; not whether you choose to ignore them.

-46. Lawyering.
+46. ‘Lawyering.’
 This was inspired by Chris Christie’s recent criticism of Obama for trying to “lawyer” his lie about keeping your plan and your doctor if you like them.
 It was also inspired by a couple of lawyers criticizing me in the last year.

 The purpose of debate is to ascertain the truth.
-The purpose of lawyering is to win the case by whatever means will accomplish that end.
+The purpose of “lawyering” is to win the case by whatever means will accomplish that end.
 Famed Harvard Law professor Alan Dershowitz said, “When the truth hurts my client, my job is to suppress the truth.”

-As you know, many lawyers will use every trick in the book to win for their side even if their side is guilty or liable: obfuscation, demagoguing, asking questions they know are not allowed then saying “withdrawn” after the judge sustains an objection against them, “ringing” improper “bells” that cannot be “unrung” in spite of the judge telling the jury to disregard the words the offending lawyer or witness just spoke.
+As you know, many, not all, lawyers will use every trick in the book to win for their side even if their side is guilty or liable: obfuscation, demagoguing, asking questions they know are not allowed then saying “withdrawn” after the judge sustains an objection against them, “ringing” improper “bells” that cannot be “unrung” in spite of the judge telling the jury to disregard the words the offending lawyer or witness just spoke.

 47. Insufficiently-supported slippery slope or domino argument.
 The slippery-slope or domino argument says that doing A will inevitably lead to B where B is agreed to be bad.
 The famous domino theory from the Vietnam war era gives examples of both.

 It said that the countries of Southeast Asia were like dominoes therefore the fall of South Vietnam to the Communists would mean all the other countries in the vicinity would subsequently fall.
 In other words, we must fight on because it’s not just South Vietnam that is at stake but the whole of Southeast Asia and beyond.
-Anti-war types scoffed that it was nonsense.
+Pro-war types scoffed that it was nonsense.
 In fact, both sides turned out to be partly right.
 After South Vietnam fell to the Communists, so did adjacent Laos and Cambodia (The Killing Fields), but the countries west of those two—Thailand and Malaysia—did not fall to the Communists, nor others sometimes identified as South Vietnam dominoes: Indonesia, Singapore.
 Those asserting a slippery slope must provide evidence that the case in question more resembles, say, Laos than Thailand.

 The notion that registration of guns will inevitably lead to confiscation of guns—in the only country with the Second Amendment—is another example of this.